 Jonathan A. Chu

 Welcome to my web page!
 I'm a political scientist who specializes in international relations and comparative politics.
 My research investigates how liberal democratic norms and international institutions affect foreign policy over issues like the conduct of humanitarian wars, the maintenance of alliances, and the rise of China.
-I'm also an expert in quantitative methodology, and survey and experimental research in particular.

 My work appears in the Journal of Conflict Resolution and has received grants and awards such as the NSF, Qualtrics Behavioral Research Grant, and Finkelstein Paper Prize (International Studies Association).